yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 The tutorial is based on Illumina data sets from several isolates of the Cydia pomonella granulovirus (CpGV).
 The CpGV is one of the most well studied baculoviruses because many isolates have been sequenced and sequence data sets are available at NCBI Genbank and NCBI SRA.
-We will use four CpGV isolates to decipher their intra-isolate specific variation and try to draw conclusios about the isolate's homoe- or heterogenity.
+We will use four CpGV isolates to decipher their intra-isolate specific variation and try to draw conclusios about the isolate's homogenity or heterogenity.
 We will also encounter a mixed isolate (a more or less clean mixture of other previously sequenced CpGV isoaltes) and learn how to recognize it.
 In addition, we will learn how to determine the composition of this mixted isolate based on other sequenced CpGV isolates.